 GMO Citric Acid

 The second problem with citric acid is that the two main foodstuffs used to make it – corn and beet sugar – are just about 100% genetically modified (GM).

 This is one of the main reasons citric acid is so inexpensive.
 Massive government subsidies to corn and other GM crop growers, along with vast amounts of petrochemical use, soil and ecosystem destruction, and so forth make things like industrial citric acid low enough in cost to add to almost any and every product.

-For those of us who try to not support industrial agricultural for environmental, health and and so many other reasons, citric acid is an important food ingredient to take great pains to avoid.
+For those of us who try to not support industrial agriculture for environmental, health and so many other reasons, citric acid is an important food ingredient to take great pains to avoid.